figgymarm/averySarichny/README.md

   <li>Have it use an external API to insert data into the DOM.</li>
 </ul>
 <p>I decided to create a weather app that utilized the data in a creative way.
 I used
-CSS and jQuery to add images, icons and a modal to the application while keeping the Javascript as clean as possible.</p>
+CSS and jQuery to add images and populate data to the application while keeping the Javascript as clean as possible.</p>